Chemical Peel Overview

 Chemical Peel Consultation

-If you decide that you might benefit from a chemical peel, the first step is to locate a qualified plastic surgeon and schedule a consultation.
-At the consultation, the doctor will perform a physical examination to evaluate the condition of your skin and take a complete medical history.
+Prior to your chemical peel, you will have a consultation to evaluate the condition of your skin and take a complete medical history.
 Be sure to tell the surgeon if you have a family history of heart disease, recurring cold sores or fever blisters, unusual scarring tendencies or a history of facial x-ray treatments.

-The surgeon should carefully listen to your goals for your appearance, fully answer all of your questions and explain the different options that are available.
+Your practitioner should carefully listen to your goals for your appearance, fully answer all of your questions and explain the different options that are available.
 He or she may recommend a light, medium or deep chemical peel or an alternative skin resurfacing procedure such as Laser Skin Resurfacing, Dermabrasion or Microdermabrasion.
-The surgeon should give you the full details of the recommended procedure, including the benefits, risks, costs and recovery time.
+The practitioner should give you the full details of the recommended procedure, including the benefits, risks, costs and recovery time.

 As the consultation concludes, you may wish to schedule your procedure, take some time to think or seek a second opinion.
-If you decide to proceed with the procedure, your doctor will provide you with specific instructions on how to prepare for your chemical peel or series of peels.
+If you decide to proceed with the procedure, you will be provided with specific instructions on how to prepare for your chemical peel or series of peels.

 How a Chemical Peel is Performed